Norm Peterson: Role

 Prior to the show, Norm was born in Chicago, and moved to Boston to become an accountant, and is a lifelong Boston Celtics fan who went to Boston Garden as a child.
-Norm previously served in the United States Coast Guard, though in an earlier episode he stated he'd been in the Army.
-He loses his job in an accounting firm by defending Diane from his boss, and after struggling for few years as an independent accountant, eventually becomes a housepainter.
+Norm previously served in the United States Coast Guard, though in an earlier episode he stated he had been in the Army.
+He loses his job in an accounting firm by defending Diane from his boss, and after struggling for a few years as an independent accountant, eventually becomes a housepainter.
 Norm was also revealed to be an accomplished interior decorator and beer taster, capable of spotting a bad vat in a factory by drinking a single bottle.

 Even when unemployed, Norm is the bar's best customer.
 A running gag throughout the series are the numerous jokes made about the enormous size of Norm's tab at Cheers: several large binders are shown as being just a portion of it.
 In the episode "Home Malone" (season 9, episode 24), when Woody's rich, naïve girlfriend Kelly waitresses at Cheers to gain "real-life experience," Norm convinces her that the tab is a record of the beers for which he has already paid, and for each new beer a mark should be erased.
-In the finale Sam has to have his total tab for the series calculated by NASA.
+In the finale, Sam jokes that he has to have Norm's total tab calculated by NASA.
 The only time he was seen to pay off any of his tab was when new manager Rebecca Howe temporarily cut him off after discovering he owed almost $850, but she agreed to payment in kind by him painting her office and apartment.
 This led to him setting up as a housepainter.
-The few times Norm drinks at another bar, he is immediately kicked out because the bartenders demand an immediate cash payment instead of a tab.
-Nevertheless, Norm annually receives a complimentary beer on his birthday.
+Additionally, when Sam regains ownership of the bar in the ninth season, one of his first acts as owner is to eradicate all amounts outstanding on existing bar tabs (for which Norm is profoundly grateful).
+Norm also annually receives a complimentary beer on his birthday.

 Norm's best friend is postman and fellow barfly Cliff Clavin.